-Studio supports the job playback function.
-The history of a job can be reviewed within 12s, similar to playing a media file.
-This function helps you understand the running status of a MaxCompute instance at different time points, rapidly determine the subtask-level running sequence and time consumed, master the key path for executing a job, and accordingly optimize subtasks that run slowly.
+Studio supports job playback.
+Job playback is similar to playing a media file in that the history of a job can be reviewed within 12 seconds.
+This function helps you understand the running status of a MaxCompute instance at different points in time, quickly determine the subtask-level running sequence and time consumed, master the key path for executing a job, and optimize slow running subtasks accordingly.

-Click > to play the job, and click > again to pause.
+Click > to start playing the job, and click > again to pause.
 You can also manually drag the progress bar.